Tomb Raider (2013 video game): Reception

-Tomb Raider received critical acclaim upon release.
+Tomb Raider received critical acclaim.
+On review aggregator website Metacritic, it garnered "generally favorable reviews".
 GamesMaster magazine gave the game a score of 90%, as well as the "GamesMaster Gold award" (awarded to games that manage a score of 90% or above).
 The editor regarded the quality of the visuals, the length and depth of the gameplay, and the "spectacular" last third of the game as the highlights.
 IGN's Keza MacDonald spoke extremely positively, stating that they felt the game was "exciting" and "beautifully presented", included "great characterization" and more depth.
 They gave the game an overall score of 9.1 out of 10, the highest score they have given a game in the series since 1996's Tomb Raider, describing it as "amazing" and concluding that the game "did justice" to both the character and franchise.
 Ryan Taljonick of GamesRadar lauded the location's setting and environment, and expressed that the areas never feel like a rehash of another.
 Taljonick also felt that the game had great pacing, and was unrivaled by any other game in the genre.
 Furthermore, the reviewer considered Lara's character development as "an integral part" of the whole game's experience, and concluded that Tomb Raider "is a fantastic game and an excellent origin story for one of gaming's original treasure seekers".
 Australian TV show Good Game praised the game: it was rated 10/10 by both hosts, becoming the eighth game in the show's seven-year run to do so.
 Giant Bomb gave the game four stars out of five, only having a minor issues with the game's tone at conflict with its action.